tito-arch/BABC-2/content/posts/microsoft-copilot.md

 is just like a chatbot so you can just tell it to create a 8 slide presentation for you and it will just do exatly that.also you can use your documents to create a slide presentation for you how cool is that

 But if we look closely this two companies are pretty much at war with each other even if we can see it.
-But the best part theya are giving us good products one good example is chatGPT
+But the best part theya are giving us good products one good example is chatGPT.

-even if at comparison microsoft copilot features are pretty much the same as google genearative ai...we have to admit that microsoft is winning here remeber they own a small percentage
+even if at comparison microsoft copilot features are pretty much the same as google generative ai...we have to admit that microsoft is winning here remeber they own a small percentage.

 of chatgpt they have business chat which is a new feature microsoft collective suite embeded with ai unlocks alot of capabilities.